Damontae Kazee: 2017

-He made his professional regular season debut in the Atlanta Falcons' season-opener at the Chicago Bears and made two solo tackles and forced a fumble in their 23–17 victory.
+He made his professional regular season debut in the Falcons' season-opener at the Chicago Bears and made two solo tackles and forced a fumble in their 23–17 victory.
 On October 1, 2017, Kazee earned his first career start after Ricardo Allen was unable to play after suffering a concussion the previous week.
 He finished the Falcons' 23–17 loss to the Buffalo Bills with a season-high nine combined tackles and a forced fumble.
 He finished the season with 23 combined tackles (14 solo) and two forced fumbles in one start and 16 games.

 2018

 Kazee entered the 2018 season as the backup strong safety to Keanu Neal.
 He was named the starter following a season-ending injury to Neal in Week 1.
 During Week 2 against the Carolina Panthers, Kazee was ejected for making a helmet-to-helmet hit on Cam Newton.
-The Falcons won 31-24.
-In Week 3, he recorded a season-high 10 combined tackles and an interception.
+The Falcons won 31–24.
+In Week 3, he recorded a season-high 10 combined tackles.
 Kazee ended the 2018 season third on the team with 82 combined tackles, and tied for the league lead with seven interceptions with Kyle Fuller and Xavien Howard.